victor-stone/entiendo/docs/about.md

 Words as fundamental as *sí* or *ya* suddenly mean something randomly different than *yes* and *already*.

+> Modern AI systems, like the ones this app relies on, understands regional idiomatic usage extraordinarily well which makes an app like this possible.
+As of this writing (June 2025) Google Translate still thinks *sí o sí* means *yes or yes*.
+In Uruguay this is how people would say *Like it or not, we're out of time*.

 This is why *Entiendo* has collected hundreds of idioms, ranked them by (roughly) how often they are used, and (roughly) categorized them by the contexts in which they tend to come up — and focuses entirely on those.

 ## Memorizing

 If you're still reading this, then maybe you have learned something about Spanish... but you haven't learned any Spanish.

 People don't speak in rules of grammar or etymological logistics.
 At best, rules explain how words function; they point to why certain phrases work the way they do.
-None of that — not one bit of it — is what you think about when you speak.
-We're not suggesting rules, patterns, and other mnemonic hints are not useful — but in the end, you still have to memorize words and phrases and meanings and thought patterns.
-In languages especially, if you're not memorizing something, you're not learning it — you may be learning *about* it, but you're not using the correct of your brain.
-Despite the way it's mainly taught, language is the opposite of a puzzle to be solved with hints and rules; it's about training to brain to *not think* about it.
+None of that is what you think about when you speak.
+We're not suggesting learning rules, patterns, and other mnemonic hints are not useful — but in the end, you still have to memorize words and phrases and meanings and thought patterns.
+In languages especially, if you're not memorizing something, you're not learning it — you may be learning *about* it, but you're not flexing the speech part of your brain.
+Despite the way it's taught to most of us, language is the opposite of a puzzle to be solved with hints and rules; it's about training the brain to *not think* about them.

 Unfortunately, learning methods employed by most language resources are aimed at the "average" memory abled person.
-Someone typically young (25 years old or younger) with a basically solid memory that needs some help at first but can be trained to remember lists of items using various well-researched techniques.
+Someone young-ish (25 years old or less) with a typically solid memory that needs some help at first but can be trained to remember lists of items using various well-researched techniques.

 All of this is (to be blunt) ableist.
 Stop me if you've heard this one: